 Kolide is capable of collecting a lot of information about a user's device that it makes available to administrators in Inventory.
+Administrators can also use live query on devices to gather more information.
 Users can see what information is collected, and who can see it, in the Privacy Center.

 In some cases, a Kolide administrator may not want to see all of the data that Kolide collects from the device.
 These situations can include: